never-lang/never/README.md

 ## Contact
 If you find it useful for any purpose I will be glad to hear from you.

-If you need help to develop a progamming or domain specific language please contact me.
+If you need help to develop a programming or domain specific language please contact me.